Innovate UK - Accelerating Net Zero Living in Perth and Kinross

 - Explore options and appetite for liftshare and peer-to-peer car sharing

-Community Chats
+Community Chats in 2024

 Throughout August, September and October, a series of community chats were hosted to further engage with residents to establish the challenges surrounding transport.
 A focus was placed on understanding issues for young people and families, and for those accessing healthcare.
 Drop-in events were hosted alongside two roundtable discussions centring on potential solutions and to better understand community transport needs.